 Progress/Status: Ongoing/Long term throughout the entire county.
-Communities update their master plans.
-Minor Progress for incorporation of Firewise strategies.
+Communities update their

 Previous Plans: This item has been retained from the 2005 and 2014 plans, in which it was classified as a high priority.
 The priority has not changed since the strategy will be continually implemented.